jeremychone/rust-devai/_init/doc/README.md

 ## More Details

-**devai** is built on top of the [genai crate](https://crates.io/crates/genai), and therefore supports all major AI Providers and Models (OpenAi, Anthropic, Gemini, Ollama, Groq, Cohere)
+**devai** is built on top of the [genai crate](https://crates.io/crates/genai), and therefore supports all major AI Providers and Models (OpenAI, Anthropic, Gemini, Ollama, Groq, Cohere)

 You can customize the model and concurrency in `.devai/config.toml`.